linode/docs/docs/web-servers/caddy/compile-caddy-from-source.md

         cd $GOPATH/src/go/src/github.com/mholt/caddy
         go run build.go -goos=linux -goarch=amd64

 3. When the build finishes you will have a Caddy binary in the current directory.
 Move the binary to `/usr/bin` so that Caddy can function correctly:

         sudo cp caddy /usr/bin/

-You have just installed the Caddy binary and can use Caddy as you would have any other time.
-Read our guide on [Installing and Configuring Caddy](/docs/web-servers/caddy/install-and-configure-caddy-on-centos-7), to learn more about Caddy.
+Caddy is now installed on your Linode.
+Read our guide on [Installing and Configuring Caddy](/docs/web-servers/caddy/install-and-configure-caddy-on-centos-7) to learn more about Caddy.